The phone rings in a wedding photographers office one day a long, long time ago…

 Phone Person: Oh I’m open to any style and I’d say I’d like to spend 50p

 Call me crazy, and some do, but this is no way to seek out a photographer.
-I have had this in the past, and even these days I find it amusing to receive such a call as rare as it is, and it’s just plucking numbers out of the air and making contact without really having an idea of the concept of booking a wedding photographer.
+I have had this in the past, and even these days I find it amusing to receive such a call as rare as it is.
+Why?
+It’s just plucking numbers out of the air and making contact without really having an idea of the concept of booking a wedding photographer.
 It seems epidemic in this industry.

-A couple candidly said to me recently that one “documentary” photographer seemed to have the usual lazy clichés like the groomsmen jumping in the air (ya, even in this day and age, hard to believe, right?).
-They could not fathom it, it just did not fit their personalities and they certainly would not be entertaining it, but some will, even against their will.
+A couple candidly said to me recently that one “documentary” photographer seemed to have the usual lazy clichés like the groomsmen jumping in the air (ya, even in this day and age).
+They could not fathom it, it just did not fit their personalities and they certainly would not be entertaining it because it was not a representation of who they are.

-Best advice I can give is to ignore the “I can do any style for you” and book a specialist, that is what a specialist is there for.
+Best advice I can give is to ignore the “I can do any style for you” and book a specialist, that is what a specialist is there for, therefore you will get a photographer who you can rely on, because in my pinion there is no other way.

 I’m a reportage wedding photographer, a documentary wedding photographer.
-But don’t just take my word for it, seek out my work where ever you can find it and at the end you will come to only one conclusion.
+But don’t just take my word for it, seek out my work where ever you can find it and at the end you will come to only one conclusion, because at the end of the day it is a one shot job, therefore making that right decision is vital.